 You can put this line anywhere in the macro.
 I often put it at the end, or sometimes the start.

 Wait commands can only wait in whole second intervals.
 So, you cannot wait 2.5 seconds, it will round up to 3.
 You can put these either on their own line or at the end of another line and they should be functionally identical.
 You can’t use a wait command to wait more than 60 seconds.

 /ac “Delicate Synthesis” <wait.3>

-While this may not seem super useful to a lot of people, there are plenty of players who play on PS4 and don’t happen to use a plug-in keyboard.
+While this may not seem super useful to everyone, there are plenty of people who play on PS4 and don’t happen to use a plug-in keyboard.
 This makes chatting super inconvenient, so these players may find it useful to set up some messages when they aren’t in the middle of a duty.
 They can quickly be activated with the press of a button.